 So it’s time for us to get a new mattress, and, of course, I’m looking for a natural, “eco-friendly” one.
-After all, a lot of conventional mattresses are made with harmful chemicals and all sorts of bad stuff and we sleep on these things for 8 hours a night!
+After all, a lot of conventional mattresses are made with harmful chemicals and all sorts of bad stuff and we sleep (and sometimes co-sleep with our kids) on these things for 8 hours a night!

 I started searching for the best natural mattress and, whew, it’s a puzzling process.
 From confusing labels to crazy prices to impostors GALORE, it’s hard to separate the good from the bad.